Inherited Craziness

 William Byatt then remarried to Ann Vail (sic) on 18 Oct 1862

-Baptised Mary Ann Vale on 3 Nov 1833 in Little Canfield, daughter of Robert Vale and Mary Dubry, she was listed as Ann Vale when living with her parents at Frogs HallTakeley, Essex (presumably, her father was working on there on the farm), in 1841.
+Baptised Mary Ann Vale on 3 Nov 1833 in Little Canfield, daughter of Robert Vale and Mary Dubry, she was listed as Ann Vale when living with her parents at Frogs HallTakeley, Essex (presumably, her father was working there on the farm), in 1841.
 In 1861, she had been listed as Mary Vale (28) House Servant to Joseph Sweeting (64) at Beelfords, Great Dunmow.

 1. William Byatt bap.
 20 Apr 1864 in Little Canfield.
 Died in 1864 J Quarter in DUNMOW UNION Volume 04A Page 236